MrJohnZoidberg/Snips-Wecker/README.md

 - Publish app in the snips console app store

-## Contribution
+## VII.
+Contribution

-Please report errors (you can see them with `sam service log snips-skill-server` or on the Pi with `sudo tail -f /var/log/syslog`) and bugs by opening a [new issue](https://github.com/MrJohnZoidberg/Snips-Wecker/issues/new).
+Please report errors and bugs (you can see them with `sam service log snips-skill-server` or on the Pi with `sudo tail -f /var/log/syslog`) by opening a [new issue](https://github.com/MrJohnZoidberg/Snips-Wecker/issues/new).
 You can also write other ideas for this app.
 Thank you for your contribution.